Washington State issues 4th official report on doctor-prescribed suicide. (June 20, 2013)

-(Scroll down for latest news articles.)
+(Scroll down for official annual reports and for latest news articles.)

 In 1991, by a vote of 54 to 46 percent, Washington State voters defeated Initiative 119, a measure that would have permitted doctors to provide euthanasia by lethal injection or assisted suicide by a prescription for an intentional lethal overdose of drugs.